In the Galápagos, Silversea Leads a New Environmental Initiative

-In the Galapagos, one of the world’s most fragile ecosystems, travel companies that offer cruise and land experiences have long adhered to sustainable practices and conservation efforts that are more strenuous than at most travel destinations.
+In Galápagos, one of the world’s most fragile ecosystems, travel companies that offer cruise and land experiences have long adhered to sustainable practices and conservation efforts that are more strenuous than at most travel destinations.

 The most recent effort?
-Silversea has become the first cruise line to receive certification in environmental management for its new initiative to divert all refuse from San Cristobal’s landfill.
-Its staff and crew from Silver Origin have devised a system for transporting all but organic waste to the Ecuadorean mainland.
+Silversea has become the first cruise line to receive certification in environmental management for its new initiative to divert all refuse from San Cristóbal’s landfill.
+Its staff and crew from Silver Origin have devised a system for transporting all but organic waste to the Ecuadorian mainland.

 “We need to take care of the islands,” says Gabriela Naranjo, vice president and general manager of Silversea Cruises Ecuador.
 In fact, the need to continually refine efforts, from education to garbage removal, are always top of mind for Silversea, she tells us.

-“If you understand how pristine and fragile are the Galapagos, (it´s important to know that most of the inhabitants of the populated island depend on tourism) you’ll appreciate this: If tourism is not responsible, it will affect the delicate ecosystem, therefore directly affecting the economy of each island,” says Gabriela, who shepherded this new effort while maintaining existing conservation and environmental initiatives.
+“If you understand how pristine and fragile are the Galápagos (it´s important to know that most of the inhabitants of the populated island depend on tourism), you’ll appreciate this: If tourism is not responsible, it will affect the delicate ecosystem, therefore directly affecting the economy of each island,” says Naranjo, who shepherded this new effort while maintaining existing conservation and environmental initiatives.

 How it works

-Gabriela, who was the director of hotel operations for Silversea’s Silver Origin before her promotion to general manager, tells us the team in Ecuador began laying out plans to upgrade procedures for disposing of garbage and recyclables in 2020.
-It’s aimed at leaving zero waste in the one landfill in San Cristobal that it can use.
+Naranjo, who was the director of hotel operations for Silversea’s Silver Origin before her promotion to general manager, tells us the team in Ecuador began laying out plans to upgrade procedures for disposing of garbage and recyclables in 2020.
+It’s aimed at leaving zero waste in the one landfill in San Cristóbal that it can use.

 “We have always classified garbage on board, in which crew classify and sort all waste generated aboard Silver Origin before transporting everything but organic material to the mainland,” she says, “where it is recycled, processed or incinerated.
 What’s different is that Silversea is the first operator to divert all waste from landfill disposal.

-“We are very proud to become the first cruise line to gain this certification in environmental management—a representation of our long-term commitment to sustainability and conservation in the Galapagos Islands,” says Gabriella.
+“We are very proud to become the first cruise line to gain this certification in environmental management— a representation of our long-term commitment to sustainability and conservation in the Galápagos Islands,” she says.

 Other important efforts